 April 27, 1950: A scoring session for Summer Stock.
 Judy was not a part of this having completed her obligations for the film in March.
 This recording session included the “Main Title” plus some short musical and choral (“35 men”) bits.

 Listen to the “Main Title” below.
 The pre-recording does not exist, so this is taken directly from the film’s soundtrack.

 April 27, 1958: Judy’s upcoming appearance at the Minnesota State Centennial Celebration on May 11th is covered in this article by the “Minneapolis Star Tribune.”

-April 27, 1959: Judy opened at the 2,800 seat Stanley Opera House in Baltimore, Maryland.
+April 27, 1959: Judy opened at the 2,800-seat Stanley Opera House in Baltimore, Maryland.
 This was a “tryout” engagement for Judy’s new production which would play the famous opera houses across the country.
 Judy grossed $65,000 playing to capacity crowds for four of the six nights; the weakest nights were Tuesday, because of rain, and Friday, because the weekend tickets went up to a high price of $6.50, “a pretty high tag in these parts,” according to one report.
 The reviews of the show were raves, except for some disappointment over Judy lip-syncing to a prerecorded taped vocal of “Born In A Trunk.”
-The reason for the prerecording was that the blocking of the number, which was changed so Judy could sing it live.
+The reason for the prerecording was the blocking of the number, which was changed so Judy could sing it live.

 Judy Given Welcome